build-on-aws/content/posts/automating-your-container-deployments-with-cicd-and-github-actions/index.md

 ```

-Once the user is created, note down the “AWS ACCESS KEY ID” and the “AWS SECRET ACCESS KEY” to use in the next step.
+Once the user is created, note down the `AWS ACCESS KEY ID` and the `AWS SECRET ACCESS KEY` to use in the next step.
 Treat these like a username and password.
-If you lose the “AWS SECRET ACCESS KEY”, you’ll need to generate a new one.
+If you lose the `AWS SECRET ACCESS KEY`, you’ll need to generate a new one.

 For more details on creating an IAM user, following these instructions to [create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console).